 What’s more, the medulla oblongata is also responsible for certain reflex actions like sneezing, coughing, and swallowing.

 What Will Happen If The Medulla Oblongata Is Damaged?

 Whenever they’re performing brain surgery, doctors are extremely careful not to damage or otherwise injure the medulla oblongata.
 While injuries to most other parts of the brain – including the cerebellum and the cerebrum – can often be reversed, that’s rarely the case with the medulla.

-In fact, damage to the medulla can leave a series of long-term effects on the brain, as well as your whole body.
-These effects can range from mild (e.g. difficulty swallowing, numbness, or acid reflux) to severe (e.g. partial or total paralysis or impaired movement control.)
+Damage to the medulla can leave a series of long-term effects on the brain, as well as your whole body.

 As we have already explained, the medulla oblongata is in charge of the vital functions of the autonomic nervous system.
 These include breathing, blood circulation, and heart rate.

-If certain regions of the medulla that are responsible for those functions got damaged, it would likely cut the supply of blood or air to your brain, your heart, and other parts of your body, resulting in immediate death.
+If certain regions responsible for those functions was damaged, it would likely cut the supply of blood or air to your brain, your heart, and other parts of your body, resulting in immediate death.

 We need to understand how our minds work so we can work our minds better.

 — Jim Kwik, Author of Mindvalley’s Superbrain Program

 The human brain is one of the most fascinating structures in the universe.
 It has an endless capacity to grow, develop, and adapt – both physically and mentally.
 However, we all still have a lot to learn about our brains to be able to use them to their maximum potential.